-Figure 11.
+Figure 12.
 A simulated view of the night sky showing the brightness attributable to a population of 64,000 Earth-orbiting satellites.
 The view is centered on the zenith, with the horizon running around the outer edge; circles centered on the zenith mark lines of constant elevation above the horizon at 10°, 20°, 30° and 60°.
 Warmer colors indicate brighter parts of the sky.
-Unpublished results adapted from (426).
+Unpublished results adapted from (498) and reproduced with permission of the creators.

-Second, satellites can make the night sky itself brighter (426) (Figure 11).
-This may be true even when observers do not see the individual satellites.
-As a form of light pollution, it adds to the observed brightness of the night sky along with skyglow caused by cities.
-Researchers estimate that satellites already raise night sky brightness above natural light sources by ten percent (427).
+light pollution, it adds to the observed brightness of the night sky along with skyglow caused by cities.
+Researchers estimate that space objects may already raise night sky brightness above natural light sources by as much as ten percent (500).
 It may rival the influence of "terrestrial" light pollution by 2030.
-Observers at high latitudes are thought to be affected more than those in the tropics (428).
+Observers at high latitudes are thought to be affected more than those in the tropics (501).
+Concerns are now emerging about the effects of a new generation of very large satellites used to relay radio signals to individual mobile devices on the ground (502).

-Astronomers and space industry officials began consul-

-tations soon after the first Starlink launch.
-Scientists suggested reducing satellite brightnesses and limiting orbital altitudes to reduce harm to their observations (429, 430).
-Design changes dimmed the Starlink satellites, but they still exceeded the target (431-435).
-Recent efforts emphasized the need to engage industry and regulators with stakeholders beyond astronomy (436, 437).
-They also called for activism to halt further damage to the night sky (438) and funding to study the problem more and to create a central clearinghouse for information (439).
+Astronomers and space industry officials began consultations soon after the first Starlink launch.
+Scientists suggested reducing satellite brightnesses and limiting orbital altitudes to reduce harm to their observations (503-505).
+Design changes dimmed the Starlink satellites, but they still exceeded the target (506-510).
+Recent efforts emphasized the need to engage industry and regulators with stakeholders beyond astronomy (511-513).
+They also called for activism to halt further damage to the night sky (514) and funding to study the problem more and to create a central clearinghouse for information (515).

-Legal scholars increasingly view large satellite constellations as a disrupting influence on the global space law order (440).
-Policy remedies proposed to date include the reclassification of outer space as an 'ecosystem' subject to environmental protections (441-444) Ensuring reasonable access to space for commercial development is important, but we do not yet understand how to do so while protecting the night sky from the effects of satellites.
+Legal scholars increasingly view large satellite constellations as a disrupting influence on the global space law order (516, 517).
+Policy remedies proposed to date include the reclassification of outer space as an 'ecosystem' subject to environmental protections (518-521).
+Ensuring reasonable access to space for commercial development is important, but we do not yet understand how to do so while protecting the night sky from the effects of satellites.